ultrafast-code/UltraFast.jl/README.md

 for research purpose.
 Any use of UltraFast.jl for scientific research has to provide citation to ultrafast-code/UltraFast.jl.

+This package builds upon the code in [ultrafast-code/ULTRAFAST](https://github.com/ultrafast-code/ULTRAFAST).

 See [`CITATION.bib`](CITATION.bib) for how to cite `UltraFast.jl` in your publications.